Inside the Mezz WD700 Shaft

 As we know, Predator has the patent for building a shaft with empty space at the top, so that means everyone else has to find a way to lighten the front end without leaving it hollow.
 We've seen OB take a similar approach with the foam core, however unlike the OB shaft, once you get past the 4 or so inches of foam, the rest of the shaft is solid (OB inserts rubber throughout the remainder of the shaft).

-Mezz also uses a unique ferrule to reduce the front end weight further.
+Mezz pool cues also use a unique ferrule to reduce the front end weight further.
 Instead of using a standard ferrule, they go with their X Ferrule, which is constructed with a lightweight nylon fiber.